cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Mistway Spy

-Equivalent cards to Mistway Spy (blue, with surveil or similar evasion):
+Equivalent cards to Mistway Spy (a blue creature with flying and surveil) include:

 Results: